Slamy/Nobelia/README.md

 ### Mastering into CDI/TOC file

-	dosbox master.bat
+	dosbox master.bat -exit

 The resulting image can be loaded into cdiemu

 ### Conversion into CUE/BIN

-You need to do that to use the image in MAME
+You need to do that to use the image in MAME.
+Keep in mind that the tool requires mouse control.

 	wine tocsplit.exe

+### Compiling, mastering and CUE/BIN conversion in one step

+This approach is crude and might not work on all machines.
+It makes use of xdotool to automate button presses.

+	./make_image.sh

 ### Start image on MAME